giridhar7632/micro-bit/README.md

 })
 ```

 Here, `basic.pause()` pauses the program for 1000 milliseconds(i.e., 1 second).
-Now obstacles should move towards left every second.
+Now obstacles should move towards the left every second.

 ![moving obstacles]()

 ## Step-5

-Now let's make obstacles disappear after reaching leftmost corner.
+Now let's make obstacles disappear after reaching the leftmost corner.
 Iterate over all obstacles, delete the obstacle sprites where the `X` coordinate equals `0`, and remove them from the `obstacles` array. `get(property: LedSpriteProperty)` is used to know about the properties of a sprite.

 ```js
 let obstacles: game.LedSprite[] = []